Utah Inland Port: History

 In 2016, the University of Utah submitted an assessment regarding a potential inland port in the Salt Lake City area.
 Funded by the World Trade Center Utah and the Governor's Office of Economic Development, the report found the potential for strong economic benefits, including high-paying job opportunities, and rural economic development.
 It also found a need to perform additional studies on environmental impacts and the effect on tax revenues.

 Also in 2016, Governor Gary Herbert created an Inland Port Exploratory Committee to "drive the development" of an inland port in Utah.
 At the time, he stated that "despite anti-trade, isolationist rhetoric at the national level, Utah remains committed to promoting international trade."

 The Inland Port Authority and Inland Port were created as legal entities by the Utah State Legislature, in bill SB234, in 2018.
 The boundaries of the port were first spelled out at this time, amounting to about 16,000 acres.

 In 2019, HB0433 significantly broadened the Inland Port Authority's reach.
 The proposed boundaries amount to approximately one-third of Salt Lake City's land area.

 On March 11, 2019, Salt Lake City Mayor Jackie Biskupski and the Salt Lake City's Attorney's Office brought a lawsuit against the port, challenging the legality of the legislation underlying the port's creation.
 On January 9, 2020, the presiding judge rejected the city's claims and dismissed the case.
 The city's new mayor, Erin Mendenhall, called the decision a "disappointment" but stated she planned to appeal the decision to the state Supreme Court.
 The Utah State Supreme Court heard oral arguments from both parties in April 2021.
 In June 2022, the Utah Supreme Court ruled the port’s existence was not unconstitutional and continued development could proceed.

 In September 2022, the Port Authority announced it would “pause… all major capital projects” until it develops a “Northwest Quadrant Master Development Plan.”
+Also in September, a third-party analysis sponsored by activism group Stop the Polluting Port concluded that the proposed transloading facility on Salt Lake City's west end would be uneconomical and fail to provide expected benefits.